MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

    ![Fourth image.](.\images\mpm-04.png)

-If you are unable to see the Moving Platform Mode option in Device Portal, then it likely means you are not yet on the proper build.
+If you’re unable to see the Moving Platform Mode option in Device Portal, then it likely means you aren’t yet on the proper build.
 See the [Prerequisites](#prerequisites) section.

 ## When to change to/from Moving Platform Mode

 When using any of these methods tracking of the headset will be lost temporarily, and the displays show “looking for your space”.
-Therefore, it is not recommended to change the mode actively during use of the device.
+Therefore, it isn’t recommended to change the mode actively during use of the device.

-If your use case moves between stationary environments and moving ones, it is recommended to leave the device in Moving Platform Mode.
+If your use case moves between stationary environments and moving ones, it’s recommended to leave the device in Moving Platform Mode.
 The tracking quality when in stationary environments will be reduced slightly.
 Though most would consider this better than the loss of tracking incurred by swapping the moving platform mode frequently, or losing tracking on the moving platform due to forgetting to activate the mode.

 ### Down Direction

 Normally the direction that is considered “down” by the system is the direction of gravity.
 This down direction is used for alignment of some user interfaces.
-However within a moving platform “down” and gravity are not always the same thing.
+However within a moving platform “down” and gravity aren’t always the same thing.
 Moving Platform Mode provides two solutions to this problem:

 #### Automatic Down Calculation